CesarBarilla/2021-Columbia-MA-Math-Camp/README.md

 	- Klaus Walde, "Applied Intertemporal Optimization" (2020), available online for free at <https://www.macro.economics.uni-mainz.de/klaus-waelde/waelde-klaus-applied-intertemporal-optimization>
 	- Nancy L. Stokey, Robert E. Lucas Jr, and Edward C. Prescott.
 "Recursive Methods in Economic Dynamics" (1989), Harvard University Press.

+The problem sets will have to be typed and students are encouraged to use LaTeX.
+LaTeX is a powerful tool for seamless and systematic typesetting that produces clean and readable documents.
+It is arguably the best practical options to typeset mathematical notations and it is the standard tool in the academic world in Economics.
+For those that are not familiar with LaTeX, here are a few references to get started :
+* The website [Overleaf](www.overleaf.com) is a great practical way to get started with LaTeX.
+You can create a free account and work on LaTeX documents without having to install anything on your computer, it is all browser based.
+Furthermore, [Overleaf](www.overleaf.com) has some useful templates and a [very good guide to getting started with LaTeX](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) (which is useful even you choose to use another editor) and [many tutorials](https://www.overleaf.com/learn).
+* If you prefer to install a local LaTeX distribution and editor on your laptop, there are several good options that come "pre-packaged" with everything you need.
+Notable among those are [MikTeX](https://miktex.org/) for Windows and [TeXshop](https://pages.uoregon.edu/koch/texshop/) for MacOS.
+* For the more adventurous, you can download separately a [LaTeX distribution](https://www.latex-project.org/) and then pair it with any editor you like (VSCode, Sublime Text, Atom,...)
+* If you are strongly averse to writing explicit commands, [LyX](https://www.lyx.org/) is an alternative LaTeX-based software that wraps it in a more visual "Word-like" environment.
+* Another good guide to LaTeX : [The Not So Short Guide to LaTeX](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiI69WrmojxAhUPZd8KHcL6D4kQFjAAegQIAxAD&url=https%3A%2F%2Ftobi.oetiker.ch%2Flshort%2Flshort.pdf&usg=AOvVaw2H-66YoZTXtmBuNDfl3mcl)
+* A useful guide for all the math command that you might need in the AMS package : [Short Math Guide for LaTeX](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwis9OzumojxAhWOT98KHQE6BFgQFjAAegQIBBAD&url=http%3A%2F%2Ftug.ctan.org%2Finfo%2Fshort-math-guide%2Fshort-math-guide.pdf&usg=AOvVaw2xgiC2cYnygUWte5jHJYyo)

 ### Past Exams and Problem Sets

 You can find [Past Exams Here](https://github.com/CesarBarilla/Columbia-MA-Math-Camp-2021/tree/main/Past%20Exams) and [Past Problem Sets here](https://github.com/CesarBarilla/Columbia-MA-Math-Camp-2021/tree/main/Past%20Problem%20Sets).